0xADB/lsprobe/README.md

 # lsprobe

-A permissive linux security module for logging security ops.
+A toy permissive linux security module for logging security ops.

 ## Building for Ubuntu Xenial